Excellence in Health Psychology Research Award

 Dr. Wilson also serves as a role model for mentoring.
 She is currently the Director of the Obesity Research Group at the University of South Carolina where she mentors more than 10 graduate and post-doctoral students, as well as 20 undergraduate students, in becoming the next generation of health psychologists who will be leaders in the field.
 She has also mentored numerous graduate students through minority supplement grants and through dissertation awards from NIH over the past 30 years.
 Her colleagues and students at the University of South Carolina have awarded her with the Outstanding Teaching and Mentoring Award, Department of Psychology, and the Outstanding Mentoring Award, Clinical Community Program, Department of Psychology two years in a row.

 Dr. Wilson is also a proud mother of two and a devoted spouse, “practicing what she preaches” by having her family participate in the walking programs that are part of her research.
-I hope that you will join me in recognizing Dr. Wilson’s tremendous accomplishments and congratulating her on the honor of being commended by Division 38 for Outstanding Contributions to Health Psychology by a Senior Professional.
+I hope that you will join me in recognizing Dr. Wilson’s tremendous accomplishments and congratulating her on the honor of being commended by Division 38 for Excellence in Health Psychology Research.

 Sarah D. Pressman, Ph.D.

 University of California, Irvine